jtibbertsma/regex-engine/readme.md

 # Regex Engine

 This is a simple regular expression engine that I wrote back during my senior year of university as a fun side project.
-Once upon a time, this thing actually worked, and I had lots of regex syntax implemented such as literal matches, greedy and lazy repetition, lookbehinds, subexpression calls, etc.
+Once upon a time, this thing actually worked, and I had lots of regex syntax implemented such as literal matches, greedy and lazy repetition, lookaheads, subexpression calls, etc.

 The problem is that I wrote this before I knew how to use source control, so I broke the whole thing when I tried to implement unicode and eventually gave up because it was too tedious.
 (I did learn a lot about unicode, though.)